 Imec, officially known as Interuniversity Microelectronics Centre, is a leading research and innovation hub headquartered in Belgium (BE).
-Founded in 1984, Imec has established itself as a pioneer in nanoelectronics and digital technologies, with significant operational regions across Europe, Asia, and North America.
+Founded in 1984, Imec has established itself as a pioneer in nanoelectronics and digital technologies, with significant operations across Europe, Asia, and North America.
 The organisation focuses on advanced semiconductor technology, smart electronics, and healthcare solutions, offering unique services that bridge the gap between academia and industry.
 Imec's commitment to innovation has led to notable achievements, including collaborations with major tech companies and contributions to cutting-edge research in artificial intelligence and photonics.
-With a strong market position, Imec continues to drive advancements in microelectronics, making it a key player in shaping the future of technology.
+With its strong market position, Imec continues to drive advancements in microelectronics, making it a key player in shaping the future of technology.

 How does Imec's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.